This advice column offers opinions about the peskier aspects of working in the nonprofit sector.

 We have a very relaxed and small nonprofit, providing education and support re: environmental protection.
 We all know each other well and I would have sworn that no one would act in an inappropriate manner.
 Wrong!

 I accidentally stumbled upon an employee watching an illicit video on his lunch break on our company computer.
-What people do in their private lives is none of my business, but this graphic material accessed at our great little organization is really un-nerving.
+What people do in their private lives is none of my business, but this graphic material accessed at our great little organization is really upsetting.
+Plus, I actually saw the questionable material he was viewing; I have no doubt some of our co-workers were also subjected to this window into his personal sexual tastes.

-This guy is loved by all and cares about our mission.
+This guy has worked with us for years and he cares about our mission.
 How do I best address this issue?

 Kathryn says ...